Disco Elysium: Breakup of ZA/UM

-Spiritual sequels
+Spiritual sequels and related games

-ZA/UM's C4 project was later revealed to be Zero Parades for Dead Spies, a RPG with the same narrative and art style, involving a female spy convincing her former collaborators to regroup for a mission.
+ZA/UM's C4 project was later revealed to be Zero Parades: For Dead Spies, an RPG with the same narrative and art style as Disco Elysium, involving a female spy convincing her former collaborators to regroup for a mission.
 Previews for the game identified Zero Parades as having numerous similar visual elements as Disco Elysium, including its art style and user interface.
-The game is planned for release in 2026.
+The game was released in May 2026.
+Two months after its release, ZA/UM said Zero Parades did not sell as well as expected to maintain their current employee count, and were laying off up to 32 staff.

 The conflicts around the ZA/UM studio and breakup of the team led to four different projects from different members each seeking to be a successor to Disco Elysium, in addition to Zero Parades.
 After leaving ZA/UM, Kurvitz and Rostov launched Red Info in June 2022, a development studio to work on a spiritual successor to Disco Elysium.
 Red Info has been backed by at least $10 million in funding by NetEase and has brought writer Chris Avellone to help.

 The other three spiritual successor projects were announced nearly simultaneously in October 2024 by three separate studios, each with some former members of ZA/UM.